What is a generator?

 RV Generators

-- While portable generators offer enough juice for your camping trip and tailgate party, if you are planning on traveling in style aboard your recreational vehicle (RV), you’ll want to use an RV generator.
-These generators are specifically designed to power your RV appliances along with all the accessories you are used to enjoying in your recreational vehicle.
+- While portable generators offer enough to provide power for your camping trip and tailgate party, if you are planning on traveling in style aboard your recreational vehicle (RV), you’ll want to use an RV generator.
+These generators are specifically designed to power your RV appliances along with all the accessories you are used to enjoying in your recreational vehicle including the smaller air conditioning units fitted to modern mobile homes.

 PTO Generators

-- Remember how generators are essentially engines that produce electricity with the help of an alternator?
+- Generators are essentially engines that produce electricity with the help of an alternator.
 Well, Power Take-Off (PTO) generators are designed to produce electrical power on farms and ranches, where most people already own powerful engines in their tractors.

 - Therefore, PTO generators are basically just fancy alternators that can use a tractor’s engine to produce electricity.